thoughtspot/rest-api-sdk/PYTHON_GENERIC_LIB/doc/controllers/user.md

 # Delete User

 To remove a user from the ThoughtSpot system, use this endpoint.
-At least one value is needed.
-When both are given, then user id will be considered to delete user.
+At Least one value needed.
+When both are given user id will be considered to delete user.

 ```python
 def delete_user(self,